The Tykr Calculations

 For reference, you may download some of the Excel templates on our downloads page.

-If you’re interested in making the calculations on your own and find the Fair Value, MOS, and score are not 100% the same as Tykr, that’s okay.
-As long as you get pretty close, that’s what matters.
+If you’re interested in making the calculations on your own and find the Fair Value, MOS (Margin of Safety), and score are not 100% the same as Tykr, that’s okay.
+As long as you get fairly close, that’s what matters.
 The numbers may vary slightly because of the data from our two data providers.
 For example, if the EPS for the recent quarter for a specific stock is $1.15 and in Tykr it’s $1.16, it’s not going to make a big difference on the Tykr Summary, Score, or MOS.
 Our two data providers are https://site.financialmodelingprep.com/ and https://eodhistoricaldata.com/.

 Also keep in mind, a lot of investors get “hung up” and tend to “split hairs” regarding the Fair Value and MOS.
 As I learned from Warren Buffett and Phil Town, all that matters is if a company is increasing its profits.
 That’s what institutions look at most.
 Here is a good example, let’s say you found a stock that is $100 and you see the Fair Value in Tykr is $200 but you calculate the Fair Value on your own to be $150.
 Your next question might be, which Fair Value should I believe?
 The answer, it doesn’t matter.
 In both cases, there is a MOS which essentially tells you the business is seeing an increase in profits.
 That’s it!
 Large institutions move stocks up and down more than retail investors like you and I and they will not split hairs on the Fair Value or MOS, and neither should you.
 Simply look for a high MOS in Tykr but don’t dwell on the exact Fair Value or MOS.